 I recorded my own record, Spinner's Yarn in 2010.
 I spent that summer stringing small shows together.
 A couple years later I recorded the Broken Things EP, and played a few more shows around CA. My songs have been featured on a couple compilations, a few playlists, and in one French film.

 Then life happened and stuff, and I've relocated to Seattle, WA where I'm funding my rekindled passion for music with a job at an unnamed coffee chain which may or may not be headquartered here in Seattle.
 Apparently I think it's still the 90's.

-Never the less, I'm working on a new EP, which I'm hoping to have ready to release by the end of the summer or so.
+Never the less, I'm working on a new EP, which will be released before the end of the year.

 When I'm not playing music, or making lattes, I've been adventuring around the PNW with my partner Ada, and soldering guitar pedals together.